Course Outline

 3. SW: Wireshark application (https://www.wireshark.org/download.html).

-All components should be the latest stable releases available.
+All components should be running the latest stable available releases.

 Custom Corporate Training